therealozp/class-notes/compilers/parsing.md

 | 0E1   | $     | accept |

 ## SLR parser
-stands for simple LR, and has a lookahead length of 1. here, $follows(N)$ indicate a set of tokens that can follow a token $N$.
+stands for simple LR, and has a lookahead length of 1. here, $follows(N)$ indicate a set of tokens terminal symbols that can appear **immediately after a non-terminal** in a derivation.

 so, using the language $G$ above has:
 - $follows(E) = \{ \$ \}$